 Articles

-Six Nations' Mid-Tournament Rookie Report Posted over 11 years ago
+Six Nations' Mid-Tournament Rookie Report Posted almost 12 years ago

 England’s seemingly inevitable march to a Six Nations title and a possible Grand Slam aside, this year’s tournament has been one of the more bizarre and enigmatic tournaments in recent memory.
 The Irish started with fire but quickly fell to new lows.
 The Scots were thrashed at Twickenham but enter the latter stages of the tournament with belief and momentum.
 The Welsh looked broken versus Ireland but are now back on track and could break English hearts.
 The Italians stunned the French but were emphatically brought back down to earth by the Welsh and Scots.
 The French… um… words fail me.